Manly Hall was the first to popularize ancient wisdom and obscure mysteries for large twentieth century audiences.

 Hall became the twentieth century’s most prolific writer and speaker on ancient philosophies, mysticism, and magic, and a confidant of Hollywood celebrities and politicians.
 In 1990, he died due to “suspicious circumstances,” which remains an open homicide case at the Los Angeles Police Department.

 This new edition contains dozens of previously unknown love letters from his wife Marie Bauer.
 They are the closest we will come to an autobiographical portrait of these Los Angeles mystics in love.
-A new chapter describes Hall’s relationship with a rogue flower-child niece, who helped manage a cocaine distribution center, from which Hall learned about and lectured on the dynamics of this illicit drug market in Los Angeles.

 Author Louis Sahagan is an award-winning journalist for the Los Angeles Times.